ScarletAnnaZ/CLS-Motion-Library-Project/README.md

    pip install --upgrade pip
    ```

-3. Then install dependencies from the requirements.txt file(The `requirements.txt` file is located in the root directory of this repository.
+3. Then install dependencies from the requirements.txt file(The 'requirements.txt' file is located in the root directory of this repository.
 It contains all necessary Python packages to run the project.  )
    ```bash
    pip install -r requirements.txt
    ```
 ## Start The Project
  ### 1. Prepare dataset

-This project operates on motion capture data in `.bvh` format.
+This project operates on motion capture data in '.bvh' format.
 To use your own data or the provided samples, follow the steps below.

-1. Place raw `.bvh` files: Create a `data/` directory in the root of the project (if it doesn't already exist), and place your raw motion files there.
+1. Place raw '.bvh' files: Create a 'data/' directory in the root of the project (if it doesn't already exist), and place your raw motion files there.
 (The data project used is from CMU Dataset.
 If you want to use it as well, you can find:https://mocap.cs.cmu.edu/)
 2. Use scripts in scripts/ to:

     - Standardise the label file